jdhenke/celestrium/doc/appendix.md

 This appendix includes the core parts of several different implementations using Celestrium.
 The first is for an interface to explore a randomly generated graph.
 We felt this was a very simple implementation as it doesn't require a backend and should be considered a lower bound on the cost of implementation for comparison against the following interfaces.
-The three following interfaces as the three case studies as described in the Three Interface Case Study section.
+The three following interfaces as the three case studies as described in the Three Interface Case Studies section.

 ### Random Graph Interface Code